CaribouJohn/CaribouJohn/README.md

 ### John Heath

-Software Engineer at Hitachi Vantara.
-Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Hitachi HNAS product, currently implementing NFS4.1 protocol, using C++, testing in Ruby / python.
+Software Engineer at Zellis.
+Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Zellis PROIV product, using C++.

 🔭 (Inside Work)

-* Ruby / Python
 * C++ 11-17
-* Git & Bitkeeper
+* Git
-* vscode SCM provider for bitkeeper
+* Azure , yacc/lex, possibly llvm

 🔭 (Previously) I’ve contributed to (Open Source) tooling for Software AG projects